 When you are showing difficulty with adapting to life changes, your ability to self-regulate is inhibited.
 It is important that you cope well with change and adapt your behavior to different situations easily.
 People who resist change often experience unhealthy levels of stress and anxiety that can lead to poor physical and mental health.
 Your therapist will encourage you to be adaptable and share with you ways to achieve this.

-Self-awareness lies at the centre of Existential Therapy.
+Self-awareness lies at the center of Existential Therapy.
 Rather than delve into the past, the existential approach looks at the here and now, exploring the human condition as a whole and what it means for you as an individual.
-This approach to psychotherapy differs to the others mentioned on this page in that it focuses more on acknowledging and accepting our way of thinking and how we experience life rather than adopting strategies to change them.
+This approach to psychotherapy differs from the others mentioned on this page in that it focuses more on acknowledging and accepting our way of thinking and how we experience life rather than adopting strategies to change them.

 A key ingredient of self-regulation is self-awareness and a large part of this is knowing your strengths and weaknesses.
-Through therapy, you will identify what makes you angry, stressed or simply what inspires general feelings of negativity.
-Some people find it beneficial to make a list of all their personal “triggers” (events that lead to negative spirals in thoughts and emotions) and the regrettable responses that these have lead to.
+Through therapy, you will identify what makes you angry, stressed, or simply what inspires general feelings of negativity.
+Some people find it beneficial to make a list of all their personal “triggers” (events that lead to negative spirals in thoughts and emotions) and the regrettable responses that these lead to.